© Dreamstime.com Agency | Dreamstime.com

 Clay has been used for more than 6,000 years as a detoxifying, antimicrobial medicine that helps people with skin problems such as poor blood circulation, rashes, and lesions.
 Those aren’t the only bentonite clay benefits.
 Learning how to use clay properly will allow you to clean and strengthen skin, neutralize internal toxins, and destroy harmful bacteria.

-However, it is not without danger.
+However, bentonite clay use is not without danger.
 The improper use of clay can cause bowel obstructions, electrolyte deficiencies, respiratory problems, and bacterial multiplication.
-Here is how to use it safely and effectively.
+Here is how to use bentonite clay safely and effectively.

 Furthermore, animal studies have shown clay to improve the formation of collagen, one of the proteins in skin that prevent it from wrinkling.
 In combination with vitamin A in the form of retinoic acid, clay can increase collagen density in mice after 14 days.